Crissy Rock

 Christine Murray (born 23 September 1958), known professionally as Crissy Rock, is an English actress, stand-up comedian, and author, most notable for her role as Maggie Conlan in the 1994 film Ladybird, Ladybird, and as Janey York in Benidorm.

 She appeared in I'm a Celebrity...Get Me Out of Here!
 2011.
 In December 2012, she appeared on Celebrity Come Dine with Me.
 For her performance in Ladybird, Ladybird, she won the Silver Bear for Best Actress award at the 44th Berlin International Film Festival.

+Early life

+Rock was born Christine Murray, the daughter of Eddie and Margaret Murray, at Sefton General Hospital in Liverpool.
+Rock spent her early years living with her parents and siblings in her maternal grandparents' flat in Toxteth; Rock was sexually abused by her grandfather from the age of eight.
+In 1969, Rock appeared on stage with the Diddy Men, and attended dance school for two years.